Judge temporarily blocks US effort to remove dozens of immigrant Guatemalan and Honduran children

 U.S. District Judge Rosemary Márquez in Tucson extended until at least Sept.
 26 a temporary restraining issued over the Labor Day weekend.
 Márquez raised concern over whether the government had arranged for any of the children's parents or legal guardians in Guatemala to take custody of them.

-Lawyers for the children said their clients have said they fear going home, and that the government is not following laws designed to protect migrant children.
+Lawyers for the children said their clients fear going home and the government is not following laws designed to protect migrant children.

 Belous' organization filed a lawsuit in Arizona on behalf of 57 Guatemalan children and another 12 from Honduras between the ages 3 and 17.